How AI Will Fuel Next-Gen Merchandising Decision Support Systems

-Retailers can rely on new automation tools to predict the impact of different assortment decisions on sales, inventory, and various customer metrics in real-time in order to facilitate decision-making.
+Retailers can rely on new automation tools to predict the impact of different assortment decisions on sales, inventory, and various customer metrics in real-time to facilitate decision-making.
 And, of course, the quality of those decisions should involve measurable improvement.

 Customer Loyalty Insights, Beyond Consumer Decision

 AI can now help retailers understand how loyal customers are to different SKUs.
 They can more effectively determine transferable demand and customer walk rate at the item level.

 Finally, retailers can leverage AI tools to promote optimization across their competing business decisions to improve considerations like space productivity and customer loyalty.